 Next, copy the included config.default.php to config.php and change the database information by using these commands:

 Create a configuration file named config.php using the nano editor and enter the following contents into the file:

 ### nano /etc/config.php // Database driver: sqlite, mysql or postgres (sqlite by default) define('DB_DRIVER', 'mysql'); // Mysql/Postgres username define('DB_USERNAME', 'kanboard'); // Mysql/Postgres password define('DB_PASSWORD', 'kanboarduser_passwd'); // Mysql/Postgres hostname define('DB_HOSTNAME', 'localhost'); // Mysql/Postgres database name define('DB_NAME', 'kanboarduser');

 Restart the Apache service by running the following command.:

 Allow visitors to access Kanboard on port 80:

 firewall-cmd --zone=public --permanent --add-service=http firewall-cmd --reload

 Step 5.
 Accessing Bolt Kanboard.

 Congratulations!
-You have successfully installed Kanboard on CentOS 7.
+You have successfully installed Kanboard.
 Thanks for using this tutorial for installing Kanboard open source project management tool on CentOS 7 systems.
-For additional help or useful information, we recommend you to check the official Kanboard website.
+For additional help or useful information, we recommend you check the official Kanboard website.